 It ensures that your property goes to the people you care about, not to the state or to distant relatives.
-It reduces the risk of family turmoil, of fighting over assets, of guilt and stress that goes along with closing up an estate.
-It really is an important gift to your heirs and children and can help prevent the acrimony that the divvying of assets often creates.
+It reduces the risk of family turmoil, fighting over assets, guilt, and stress that goes along with closing up an estate.
+It is an important gift to your heirs and children and can help prevent the acrimony that the divvying of assets often creates.